macery12/Jexpanel-Discord-Bot/README.md

 # Pterodactyl Discord Bot

-Production-ready Discord bot that integrates with **Pterodactyl** Client (and optional Application) APIs.
+Production-ready Discord bot that integrates with **Jexpanel** Client (and optional Application) APIs.
-Includes modern Discord features (slash commands, ephemeral replies, buttons) and WebSocket monitoring.

-> **Note:** This scaffold doesn’t include your app code.
-Drop your existing `bot/` directory if you plan to build locally.
 > For production, we recommend using the **prebuilt container image** published by GitHub Actions to **GHCR**.

 ---